JohnReid/Infer.NET-sandbox/README.md

     export IRONPYTHONPATH=$IRONLANGUAGESDIR/External.LCA_RESTRICTED/Languages/IronPython/27/Lib/:$IRONPYTHONPATH
     alias ironpy='mono $IRONLANGUAGESDIR/bin/Release/ipy.exe'

 I have played around with the IronPython example code that comes with the Infer.NET distribution.
 I think the original code has just been tested under Mono on Windows.
 It didn't work so well on Ubuntu, some of the distribution classes (amongst others) would not `import` properly.
-The code in the IronPython directory is fixes these problems with the examples.
+The code in the IronPython directory fixes these problems with the examples.